 Use Shuttle Mode if you’re exclusively shuttling up fireroads and bombing back down on singletrack.
 Otherwise we’d recommend dialling Shuttle Mode back down to 0% before your next mixed terrain ride.

 Even with all that adjustability provided by the Infinite Tune function, riders pushing the limits of their e-MTB are still likely to encounter range anxiety when planning longer rides.
 To address this, Specialized introduced Smart Control.

 Smart Control can be selected within the ‘Ride’ section of the app, and it allows you to program your e-MTB based on one of three different variables: Duration, Distance or Heart Rate (the latter of which we’ll talk about in the next section).

 What Smart Control does is complex, but the way you program it couldn’t be simpler.
 You tell the app how long or how far you plan to ride, how much vertical you’ll be encountering along the ride, and how much battery you want left by the end.
 From here, Smart Control automatically determines how much assistance the motor can deliver throughout the ride, so you don’t end up with a flat battery and having to push out.
-In our experience, the more accurate you can be with your ride time and the expected elevation, the more effective Smart Control will be.

 Every 10 seconds the system calculates a suite of inputs to determine the maximum amount of assistance it can give you, so you’re not wasting too much juice early on.
 Smart Control also allows you to adjust Climbing Response, which determines how much altitude gain you need to achieve before it adapts the support level.
 How you set this will depend on whether your ride will have a lot of small climbs or mostly big climbs.